 AOA2, or Ataxia-Oculomotor Apraxia Type 2, has a range of symptoms similar to those of AOA1, however it tends to develop later, typically in late adolescence or early teens.
 It is the result of mutations on yet another gene, the SETX gene.
 AOA2 seems to be a little more common than AOA1.

-This condition, sometimes abbreviated to ATLD is also extremely rare and was only identified as a separate condition in 1999 (by Grant Stewart of the University of Birmingham, in a study funded by the A-T Society.
+This condition, sometimes abbreviated to ATLD is also extremely rare and was only identified as a separate condition in 1999.
 It is caused by defects on the MRE11 gene, which produces a protein, which like ATM is important to the response to DNA damage.
 Only around 7 cases are currently known in the UK and a small number in other countries.
 On this basis it is difficult to say much about its course.
 However it appears to produce a very similar form of neurodegeneration to A-T, but without the immunological problems.

 Nijmegen breakage syndrome

 This condition, abbreviated to NBS, is also very rare.
 It occurs only occasionally in western Europe, with only two cases having ever been identified in the UK.
 The majority of cases are in eastern Europe, especially Poland and to a lesser extent the Czech Republic.
 It is caused by mutation to a gene (the NBS gene) that works closely with the MRE11 gene (above) and the RAD50 gene below.
 NBS shares some symptoms with A-T, such as immune deficiency, an increased risk of cancer and radiosensitivity.
 However it has other distinct features such as a reduced head size (‘microcephaly’), distinctive facial features, growth retardation and some learning difficulties.